deshaw/jupyterlab-execute-time/README.md

 This is inspired by the notebook version [here](https://github.com/ipython-contrib/jupyter_contrib_nbextensions/blob/master/src/jupyter_contrib_nbextensions/nbextensions/execute_time).

 Note: for this to show anything, you need to enable cell timing in the notebook via Settings->Advanced Settings Editor->Notebook: `{"recordTiming": true}`.
 This is a notebook metadata setting and not a plugin setting.
 The plugin just displays this data.
+There is a helpful [video here](https://www.dropbox.com/s/3haak5srdntc79t/edit_settings.mp4?dl=0) .

 ## Requirements